 - Make your own beeswax candles

-- Furniture polish for wood and granite counter tops
+- Furniture polish for wooden surface and granite counter tops

-- Cotton soaked beeswax wrap - an alternative to clingfilm
+- Cotton-soaked or clean rag beeswax wrap - an alternative to clingfilm

 - Prevent bronze from tarnishing